grok.org.uk:/#

 from the directory containing the spooled packages.

 NB: Astute reader Dr David Kirby pointed out that there are additional dependencies such as SUNWcsl and SUNWlibC.
+These packages are required for dynamic library support and the C runtime library itself.

 Using ldd(1) from the SUNWtoo package is ideal for troubleshooting in this situation.